iwelch/sylspace/README.md

 	- `# perl runserver.pl`

-	   runserver.pl is smart enough to figure out whether it is running on syllabus.space domain (where it should use hypnotoad) or on another computer (where there is only local test user authentication and the tester wants to see what URLs are being requested on the terminal).
+	   runserver.pl is smart enough to figure out whether it is running on http://*.syllabus.space domain (where it should use hypnotoad) or on another computer (where there is only local test user authentication and the tester wants to see what URLs are being requested on the terminal).